nion-software/nionswift/docs/data.rst

 A data item also stores metadata about the data.
 The metadata includes a title and description; the grouping of dimensions into data, collections, and sequences; dimensional and intensity calibrations; and creation and modification timestamps including time zone information.
 There may be other metadata stored as key-value pairs in more free-form manner.

+RGB and RGBA data items are used to represent color images.
+The RGB values are stored as 8-bit unsigned integers, while the alpha channel is stored as an 8-bit unsigned integer.
+The alpha channel is used to represent transparency.
+RGB and RGBA data items do not have an intensity calibration, but they do have a dimensional calibration for each dimension.

 Display Items
 -------------
 Display items represent a view of one or more data items and can be edited separately its associated data items.